jwdink/ETML/README.md

            CurrentFixEndTime   = CURRENT_FIX_END   - StimStartMS ) %>%
     filter(CURRENT_FIX_START > StimStartMS, CURRENT_FIX_START < StimStopMS) # filter out everything before and after stim presentation
 ```
+And so on for other (e.g., keypress) columns.

 # To Do: